Courtney Watson

 My Values as a Therapist

-My style is collaborative, strength based, and compassionate.
-I see it as a priority to support you in recognizing the best of who you are and who you can be as a practitioner.
-It is my hope that you experience supervision as a safe and supportive place to ask questions, be self-reflective, share mistakes and struggles, and to get the help you need to feel increasingly effective in your work.
-I will strive to elicit ongoing feedback about how this process is working for you and hope that you will find the courage to let me know if you have concerns or unmet needs.
+I am particularly passionate about effective grief support.
+I have volunteered at The Dougy Center helping to support children and adults who had a recent death in their family and continue to offer support for the grief community in my therapy practice.
+I also support those receiving treatment for terminal illnesses.
+I have training/continuing education in IFS (Level 1), AEDP (Level 1, 2), Grief Therapy, ADHD & Neurodivergence, Religious Trauma, and Trauma-Informed Therapy.
+For supervisees, my priority is to support your recognition and development of who you are and who you can be as a practitioner.
+It is my hope that you experience supervision as a safe and supportive place to ask questions, be self-reflective, share mistakes/struggles, and to get the help you need to feel increasingly effective in your work.
+I strive to elicit ongoing feedback about how the process is working for you and hope that you will find the courage to let me know if you have concerns or unmet needs.

 Techniques I Use